FluffyBullet/BensRental/README.md

 1. Gunicorn
 1. dj_database_url

-For creating the template's of the wesites, I'm using "Foundation" framework.
+For creating the template's of the websites, I'm using "Foundation" framework.
 Their website: https://get.foundation/sites/docs/installation.html, also adding my own requirements of CSS which can be found in the static folder and CSS File.

 My Templates will be created by the use of HTML5

-I will also require formatting of injected HTML, to acheive this I will be using JavaScript and jQuery.
+I will also require formatting of injected HTML, to achieve this I will be using JavaScript and jQuery.

 ### Code Sources